iiasa/message_ix/doc/index.rst

 Mathematical specification
 ==========================

-These pages provide comprehensive description of the variables and equations in the core MESSAGEix mathematical implementation.
+These pages provide comprehensive description of variables and equations in the GAMS implementation of MESSAGE that is included with and used via :mod:`message_ix`.

 - :doc:`model/MESSAGE/sets_maps_def`
 - :doc:`time`